ClintOxx/Web-Dev/Flask/Flask Restful API/readme.md

-# Rest API's that were made with just Flask itself, and made by using the Flask Restful package.
+# Rest API's that were made with or without using the [Flask Restful package.](https://flask-restful.readthedocs.io/en/latest/)

 ## Basic APi